-We see the same logics of annihilation in the way modernity sets the (non)relation between nature and culture/technology/human society: if we want to understand this (non)relation, that is to say this cleavage, we have to begin our investigation not with Romanticism and its so-called idealization of nature (I will question this weak idea in the fourth section), but with the fact that nature was reduced, since the 17th Century, to nothingness.
-It is because René Descartes at first said that nature is not a “deity” but a mathematizable area that we can use nature – or the Earth – at will, digitalizing, reprograming, and printing it in 3D:

-By ‘Nature’ here, Descartes wrote in 1630’s, I do not mean some deity or other sort of imaginary power.
-Rather, I use the word to signify matter itself (25).
-Since nature is nothing by itself – according to Descartes, but we could add Francis Bacon, and Galileo Galilei – it is a mere quantity without qualities and can therefore be turned into anything humans want.
-The scientific revolution of the 17th century paved the way to the enchanted world of commodities – that we studied with Marx and Engels in the last part of the first section - and its anaturalist basis.
-In this modern world, only technologies, sciences, cultures and human values are considered as real, active, and capable of giving an identity – their identity – to the rest of the world.
-To sum up: Humans = identity = 1; nature = non-identity = 0.
+We see the same logics of annihilation in the way modernity sets the (non)relation between nature and culture/technology/human society: if we want to understand this (non)relation, that is to say, this cleavage, we have to begin our investigation not with Romanticism and its so-called idealization of nature (I will question this weak idea in the fourth section) but with the fact that nature was reduced, since the seventeenth century, to nothingness.
+It is because René Descartes at first said that nature is not a “deity” but a mathematizable area that we can use nature— or the Earth— at will, digitalizing, reprogramming, and printing it in 3D: “By ‘Nature’ here, Descartes wrote in 1630’s, I do not mean some deity or other sort of imaginary power.
+Rather, I use the word to signify matter itself” (25).
+Since nature is nothing by itself—according to Descartes, but we could add Francis Bacon and Galileo Galilei—it is a mere quantity without qualities and can therefore be turned into anything humans want.
+The scientific revolution of the seventeenth century paved the way to the enchanted world of commodities—that we studied with Marx and Engels—and its anaturalist basis.
+In this modern world, only technologies, sciences, cultures, and human values are considered as real, active, and capable of giving an identity—their identity—to the rest of the world.
+To sum up: Humans = identity = 1; nature = nonidentity = 0.

-Yet it is not the same thing to say that two things are separated, as opposed to saying that two things are split.
+Yet it is not the same thing to say that two things are separated as opposed to saying that two things are split.
 The difference produced by a separation does not prevent a relation—quite the contrary.
 I argue that separation is the condition of possibility for relation.
 Separation precedes communication, an ontological statement that Romanticism exemplifies as I will show below.
-In this respect, I argue that exophobia - the fear of the outside - is an effect of a misunderstanding of what it means to connect, a misunderstanding that I attribute to the second wave of post-structuralism.
-It was believed that, in order to render relations possible, one had to ward off the outside; my argument is that in warding off the infinity of outsides, one renders relations impossible – one merely overexposes everything to an oppressive light under which relations become irons.
+In this respect, I argue that exophobia—the fear of the outside—is an effect of a misunderstanding of what it means to connect, a misunderstanding that I attribute to the second wave of post-structuralism.
+It was believed that in order to render relations possible one had to ward off the outside; my argument is that in warding off the infinity of outsides, one renders relations impossible—one merely overexposes everything to an oppressive light under which relations become irons.
 Let us develop this point.

-The field of existential differences
+The Field of Existential Differences

-The lesson of the former section is the following: let us think twice when we plan on ending the Great divides, as they may hide Great annihilations: the first ones need to be contested in light of the second ones.
+The lesson of the former section is the following: let us think twice when we plan on ending the Great divides as they may hide Great annihilations—the first ones need to be contested in light of the second ones.
 Along with contemporary philosopher Catherine Malabou, I argue that it is necessary nowadays to “change difference” in the name of a radical existentialism able to challenge the Great annihilations and the divides underpinning them.
-Strategically, the goal of the existentialism I propose is to insert a sort of retroactive bifurcation between the first and the second post-structuralist waves, in order to avoid the mere proliferation of theories – like OOO – that, under the cover of an ontological equality that erases the Great divides, maintains the social, political, environmental inexistence that these dominant systems produce.
+Strategically, the goal of the existentialism I propose is to insert a sort of retroactive bifurcation between the first and the second post-structuralist waves to avoid the mere proliferation of theories—like OOO—that, under the cover of an ontological equality that erases the Great divides, maintains the social, political, and environmental inexistence that these dominant systems produce.
 In doing so, I will avoid the ontological indifferentiation that follows from the rejection of differences and separations in the name of the abolition of cleavages.